yomidevs/yomitan/README.md

 *   Clicking ![](https://foosoft.net/projects/yomichan/img/button-add-expression.png) adds the current expression as Kanji (e.g. 食べる).
 *   Clicking ![](https://foosoft.net/projects/yomichan/img/button-add-reading.png) adds the current expression as Hiragana or Katakana (e.g. たべる).

+Below are some troubleshooting tips you can try if you are unable to create new flashcards:

-These icons will appear grayed out if a flashcard cannot be created for the current definition (it already exists in the deck, for example).
-If all of the buttons appear grayed out then you should double-check your deck and model configuration settings (see the Flashcard Configuration section above).
-If no icons appear at all, please make sure that Anki is running in the background.
+*   Individual icons will appear grayed out if a flashcard cannot be created for the current definition (e.g. it already exists in the deck).
+*   If all of the buttons appear grayed out then you should double-check your deck and model configuration settings.
+*   If no icons appear at all, please make sure that Anki is running in the background and that [AnkiConnect](https://foosoft.net/projects/anki-connect) has been installed.

 ## Frequently Asked Questions ##